 Never going to have a niche

 The next thing was that I was never going to be a blogger who had a niche.
 When I started blogging all I kept seeing everywhere was “you needed a niche”, “you needed a niche!”- I’ve come to the conclusion that my niche is a little bit of everything.
 I don’t like the idea of being stuck to only talking about one thing because I just want to write about whatever on my mind at that moment.
 Thats what blogging is about anyways, right?
 I honestly should of seen this coming since I’ve never been the type of person to only have one interest.
 I mean, it took me two years to decide on a major.
 The only downside of this is that I’ve been having trouble figuring out how to make so many categories while trying to still keep it simple and organized.

 I have also learned that I feel better about my blog when I use my own pictures.
-Even though they aren’t the best quality and not really that creative, I’m trying, and I like seeing my own photos attached to my posts.
+Even though they aren’t the best quality, I’m trying.
 It just feels more personal to me and I honestly just like the way it looks on the home page of my site.
 A weird part of me also like challenging myself to get better and better and photography!
 I’ve been trying to replace all the images that I used from Pexels with my own.
-I’ve also downloaded a ton of new editing apps and its been fun trying out different editing styles and seeing how they look with my posts.
+I’ve also downloaded a ton of new editing apps.
+Its been fun trying out different editing styles .

 The last thing I learned is that I am a total perfectionist (and its annoying).
-I’ve been noticing this a lot lately that when it comes to my creative side, I can not do anything unless I’m happy with it.
+I’ve been noticing this a lot lately.
+When it comes to my creative side, it needs to be perfect.
 If you are curious as to how bad it actually is, the trash section currently has thirty five posts.
 These are filled with multiples of the same post, that I’ve rewritten over and over because I don’t like the way the last one sounds.
-I cannot be the only person like this and I imagine that there are other bloggers who are just like this, so please let me know that you understand me.
+I cannot be the only person like this and I imagine that there are other bloggers who are just like this.